amitmse/in_Python_/Decision Tree/README.md

 ### Algorithms

-- Iterative Dichotomiser 3 (ID3): Developed by Ross Quinlan, it uses entropy and information gain to evaluate candidate splits.
+- Iterative Dichotomiser 3 (ID3):
+	- Developed by Ross Quinlan, it uses entropy and information gain to evaluate candidate splits.
+	- Uses Information Gain.

+- C4.5:
-- C4.5: A later iteration of ID3, developed by Quinlan, it evaluates split points using information gain or gain ratios.
+	- A later iteration of ID3, developed by Quinlan, it evaluates split points using information gain or gain ratios.
+	- Uses Information Gain.

+- Chi-Squared automatic interaction detection (CHAID):
+	- Performs multi-level splits in classification trees, using the F-test for attribute selection.
+	- Uses Chi-Square.

-- Classification And Regression Trees (CART): Introduced by Leo Breiman, it uses Gini impurity to identify the ideal attribute to split.
+- Classification And Regression Trees (CART):
+	- Introduced by Leo Breiman, it uses Gini impurity to identify the ideal attribute to split.
-- Chi-Squared automatic interaction detection (CHAID): Performs multi-level splits in classification trees, using the F-test for attribute selection.
+	- Uses Gini Index.

 -----------------------------------------------------------------------------------------------------

 ## Variable Selection method:

 ## Gini Index:
-Gini index says, if we select two items from a population at random then they must be of same class and probability for this is 1 if population is pure.
+- Gini index says, if we select two items from a population at random then they must be of same class and probability for this is 1 if population is pure.
+- It's preferred for balanced datasets.
+- Simple to calculate.

 - Gini Index and Gini Impurity refer to the same.
 - Gini Index = (1 - Gini)

 - It works with categorical target variable “Success” or “Failure”.
 - It performs only Binary splits
 - Higher the value of Gini higher the homogeneity.